rathumbel/Techsoup-Sewik-Project/README.md

  test_addAccident : To check if accident is add , it gets accidents by id and checks if it's not null

 ![Unit](83090076_1255106164878859_5746947605355560960_n.png)

+# Problems we encounter :
+1.Docker worked on one computer
+2.Worker with React
+3.Display information from database as popups on map

+# Ways to fix our problems :
+1.Deloying our project to aws and adding security to it .
+2.Learning more how to work on maps with react.